gorgonia/cu/dnn/INCOMPLETES_REPORT.md

 ./generated_enums.go:796:2: Add redeclared in this block
-	previous declaration at ./generated_enums.go:598:29 ./generated_enums_strings.go:20:2: type PointwiseMode is not an expression ./generated_enums_strings.go:110:2: type DataType is not an expression ./generated_enums_strings.go:113:2: cannot use Float (type DataType) as type BackendAttributeType in map key ./generated_enums_strings.go:114:2: cannot use Double (type DataType) as type BackendAttributeType in map key ./generated_enums_strings.go:195:2: cannot use Count (type RNNAlgo) as type BackendLayoutType in map key ./generated_enums_strings.go:222:2: cannot use Activation (type NormOps) as type BatchNormOps in map key ./generated_enums_strings.go:223:2: cannot use AddActivation (type NormOps) as type BatchNormOps in map key
+	previous declaration at ./generated_enums.go:598:29 ./generated_enums_strings.go:20:2: type PointwiseMode is not an expression ./generated_enums_strings.go:195:2: cannot use Count (type RNNAlgo) as type BackendLayoutType in map key ./generated_enums_strings.go:222:2: cannot use Activation (type NormOps) as type BatchNormOps in map key ./generated_enums_strings.go:223:2: cannot use AddActivation (type NormOps) as type BatchNormOps in map key